ianmackenzie/elm-geometry/README.md

 ## What is it?

 `opensolid/geometry` is an [Elm](http://elm-lang.org) package for working with 2D and 3D geometry.
-It provides a rich set of carefully designed geometric data types such as points, axes and coordinate frames that allow you to:
+It provides a rich set of geometric data types such as points, axes and coordinate frames along with operations that combine them in many different ways, alloying you to easily:

   - Rotate points around axes in 3D
+  - Rotate axes around points in 2D
   - Mirror triangles across 3D planes
   - Project 3D geometry into 2D sketch planes
   - Measure distances and angles between different objects
-  - Easily convert objects between different coordinate systems
+  - Convert objects between different coordinate systems
-  - Elegantly compose complex 2D/3D transformations
+  - Compose complex 2D/3D transformations
   - ...and much more!

 A wide variety of data types are supported: